Pylons/pyramid/docs/designdefense.rst

 the :mod:`repoze.bfg` APIs also use the word "model" in them when referring to a node in this graph (e.g. ``repoze.bfg.url.model_url``).

-This confuses people who write applications that always use ORM packages such as SQLAlchemy, which has a different notion of the definition of a "model".
-In a relational database, and when using the API of common ORM packages, the model is almost certainly not a directed acyclic graph (as may be the case in many graph databases).
+A terminology overlap confuses people who write applications that always use ORM packages such as SQLAlchemy, which has a different notion of the definition of a "model".
+When using the API of common ORM packages, its conception of "model" is almost certainly not a directed acyclic graph (as may be the case in many graph databases).
 Often model objects must be explicitly manufactured by an ORM as a result of some query performed by a :term:`view`.
 As a result, it can